Best Pool Tables for Small Spaces: Real Options for Tight Rooms (2026)

 Final Call

 A 6-foot pool table in a 12x15 foot apartment is viable.
-It’s snug.
-It works.
+It’s snug, but it works.

 A 7-footer is worth the upgrade if you have 13x16+ feet and you’re serious about the game.
 It plays so much better that the space investment pays for itself in how much you’ll actually use it.